vasuz/Mapping-The-MBTA/README.md

     2. `dotnet publish "MappingTheMBTA.csproj" -c Release -o /app/publish`
     3. `dotnet MappingTheMBTA.dll`

 You'll also need an API key to be able to receive data from the MBTA.
-You can get one from the MBTA's [developer portal](https://api-v3.mbta.com/).
+You can get one from the MBTA's [developer portal](https://api-v3.mbta.com/) - simply set it as the `MBTA_KEY` environment variable.